 The Bodhisatta was once a golden peacock, the leader of his flock.
 One day, seeing his reflection in a pool of water, he thought he was the most beautiful of all peacocks and realized that if he remained in the human realm, he would someday fall into danger.
 So that night, without telling anyone, he snuck away to the Himalayas, settling in a distant cave that was impossible to climb to, either from below or above.

 Every morning at sunrise, and again at sunset, the Bodhisatta sat on a hilltop and recited two protection spells in worship of the sun.
 A hunter once saw the Bodhisatta sitting there, and on his deathbed told his son about it, just in case the king ever wanted to have a golden peacock.

 Not long after the hunter died, the chief queen dreamed that she sat listening to a golden peacock preach; and when she awoke, she longed to have this in real life.
 Knowing that if she just told the king of her dream he wouldn’t care, she pretended to be pregnant and told him this was one of her cravings; and she would die if she did not get her wish.

 When the king’s chaplains assured him that such creatures existed, he assembled all the hunters from across the kingdom and asked if any of them knew of a golden peacock.
-Only the one informed by his deceased father answered, and the king gave him money and sent him out to capture it.
+Only the man informed by his deceased father answered, and the king gave him money and sent him out to capture it.

 In the Lifetime of the Buddha

-One of the Buddha’s disciples began lusting for a woman and the Buddha told him this story to show how he himself had suffered this problem in the past, but was able to overcome it.
+One of the Buddha’s disciples began lusting for a woman, and the Buddha told him this story to show how he himself had suffered this problem in the past but was able to overcome it.
 Upon hearing the story, the disciple became an arahant.